Facial Pain Center

 Facial pain can come from a variety of causes - from dental problems, nerve problems, and facial trauma to multiple sclerosis, stroke, or a tumor.

 At the New York Methodist Facial Pain Center, our neurologists often begin investigating with a brief examination focusing on muscle movement and feeling in the face.
-A magnetic resonance imaging or computerized tomography scan allows the doctor to check for tumors or blood vessel abnormalities.
+A magnetic resonance imaging (MRI) or computerized tomography (CT) scan allows the doctor to check for tumors or blood vessel abnormalities.

 Treatment for Facial Pain